For 8 days in November 2017 I lay in a hospital bed basically writhing in pain.

 Can I Please Go Home Now?

-Reluctantly, my Specialists agreed that home was the best place.
-I could rest more easily, manage my pain meds without relying on the nurses schedules, eat food that worked for me and I would continue to be monitored closely as an outpatient.
+Reluctantly, my Specialists agreed home was the best place.
+I could rest more easily, manage my pain meds without relying on the nurses schedules, eat food right for me, and I would continue to be monitored closely as an outpatient.

 Despite my inner turmoil at what was happening to me and around me, I was constantly surprised at the amount of times Nurses came into my room to seek refuge.
 They said my room was serene and peaceful.
 That in itself was a miracle as I felt far from serene and peaceful.

-All I could do in my darkest hours of pain was cling to God’s promise that “He would never leave me nor forsake me” and ask Him for strength for each day and hope for tomorrow.
+All I could do in my darkest hours of pain and horrendous Ketamine side effects, was cling to God’s promise “He would never leave me nor forsake me” and ask Him for strength for each day and hope for tomorrow.

 “He will never leave you or forsake you.
 Do not be afraid; Do not be discouraged.”
 Deuteronomy 31 v 8